qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The Advanced Digitizing panel
 =============================

 When capturing new geometries or geometry parts you also have the possibility to use the Advanced Digitizing panel.
 You can digitize lines exactly parallel or at a specific angle or lock lines to specific angles.
 Furthermore you can enter coordinates directly so that you can make a precise definition for your new geometry.

-.. _figure_advanced_edit 1:

-.. only:: html
+.. _figure_advanced_digitizing:

-   **Figure Advanced Edit 1:**

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing.png
    :align: center